 Store banana bread in an airtight container or serving dish (such as a covered cake stand) at room temperature for 2-3 days.
 It isn’t necessary to store the bread in the fridge, but you most certainly can if you prefer it cold.

 Yes, this is a great freezer bread!
-Allow it to cool all the way to room temperature, then wrap in a layer of plastic wrap and a layer of tinfoil.
+Allow it to cool all the way to room temperature, then wrap in a layer of plastic wrap and a layer of aluminum foil.
 Freeze for up to 3-4 months.
 Thaw at room temperature on the counter for a few hours or in the fridge overnight.

-📖 More Breakfast Winners
+📖 More breakfast winners

 - Need something everyone will love?
 You really can’t go wrong with this Lemon Curd Coffee Cake… it’s what breakfast dreams are made of!